 Become a Motilal Oswal Sub Broker today!
 Sign Up Now

 Brokerages appoint sub-brokers to perform certain tasks, and sub-brokers earn commissions from these.
-Clients pay brokerages a fee for certain transactions, and the commission for sub brokers comes from this.
+Clients pay brokerages a fee for certain transactions, and the commission for sub brokers (also known as Authorised Person) comes from this.
 Although certain services are free at brokerages like if you wish to open a demat account, others are charged to clients/investors.
 The commissions earned by sub-brokers are the main sources of income for these individuals.
 The sub-broker can become an extension of any brokerage and have a sub-broker franchise status.
 In this way, the sub broker gets to use the brokerage’s brand and can concentrate on attracting clientele.
-The more clients there are for a brokerage, the more a sub broker can potentially earn.
+The more clients there are for a brokerage, the more a sub broker (also known as Authorised Person) can potentially earn.

 Sub broker commission is the earning for a sub broker.
-Therefore, any sub broker is motivated to obtain more clients for any main brokerage and perform a host of services for a fee.
+Therefore, any sub broker (also known as Authorised Person) is motivated to obtain more clients for any main brokerage and perform a host of services for a fee.
 In a sense, sub brokers are the middle people between brokers and investors, whether an upcoming IPO must be subscribed to or any other task like choosing the right stocks for an investor’s portfolio.
 Two variables dictate the amount that the sub broker will earn:

 Consequently, the sub broker’s income is dependent on their abilities.